rehanzfr-zz/NGS/README.md

 # NGS
-Some usefule Resources are list down based on their usage.
+Some usefule Resources are listed below based on their usage.

 ## Micro-Rna Analysis
 1. http://bcb.io/2016/03/24/mirqc/